coveo/source.coveo.com/_posts/2019-11-20-5-reasons-why-you're-not-reaching-full-relevancy.md

 Before you begin implementing Coveo, brainstorm on what are the various search experiences you want to offer to your users and what is the purpose of each of them.
 Each search experience should be identified and well documented.This will help you translate them in query pipelines and search hubs.
 To help you do so, I would suggest reading [Designing an Architecture for Multiple Search Experiences](https://docs.coveo.com/en/2941/coveo-solutions/designing-an-architecture-for-many-search-experiences) from our documentation.

 For current implementations, we invite you to [log in to the platform](https://platform.cloud.coveo.com/) and [view the consumption dashboard](https://docs.coveo.com/en/1855/cloud-v2-administrators/using-the-search-consumption-dashboard).
-If over 10% of queries are not attached to a search hub (displayed as None in the dashboard), we invite you to contact our support team to help you investigate the origin of those queries.
+If over 10% of queries are not attached to a search hub (displayed as *None* in the dashboard), we invite you to [contact our support team](https://connect.coveo.com/s/) to help you investigate the origin of those queries.

 ## #2-You're not tracking analytics

 You might have created a Query suggestion model and might already be sending a lot of queries, but are wondering why you still do not have query suggestions.
 One common error that we see in customer implementations is **untracked usage analytics** which included **search events** and **click events**.
 Both events are essential in order for a query to be considered as successful.
 A search event is created when the end user interacts with the search interface in a way that triggers a query to the Search API.
 Click events are triggered when the end user clicks on, or preview a result.
 The reason why machine learning needs both events is because machine learning will use click events to understand which results are getting some interest from end user for a specific search event.

 There are many reasons why usage analytics are not being tracked.
 In most cases, the [CoveoAnalytics](https://coveo.github.io/search-ui/components/analytics.html) component is missing.
-And if you are a Sitecore customer, you will want to use the [Coveo For Sitecore Analytics](https://docs.coveo.com/en/2186/coveo-for-sitecore-v5/coveo-for-sitecore-analytics) component instead.
+Note that, if you are a Coveo for Sitecore customer, you will want to use the [Coveo For Sitecore Analytics](https://docs.coveo.com/en/2186/coveo-for-sitecore-v5/coveo-for-sitecore-analytics) component instead.

 If you do have the component but are asking yourself why you aren't tracking clicks, this is probably due to the absence of the [CoveoResultLink](https://coveo.github.io/search-ui/components/resultlink.html) component.
 This automatically transforms a search result title into a clickable link pointing to the original item.

 Yes.
 Sometimes you are only one component away from relevance.

-## #3-You forgot to add machine learning.
+## #3-You forgot to add machine learning

 Machine learning is like a golden ticket to turn your search page into a relevance engine.